 Can we talk about how perfect these gluten free oatmeal chocolate chip cookies are?
-I could NOT stop eating these because they’re perfectly crisp and chewy on the outside and soft on the inside.
+I can NOT stop eating these because they’re perfectly crisp and chewy on the outside and soft on the inside.
 They’re everything an oatmeal chocolate chip cookie should be, but made gluten free!

 How to make gluten free oatmeal chocolate chip cookies